 After the Old National Bank mass shooting in Louisville on April 10, 2023, where 5 were murdered and 8 others wounded, Teri became an active volunteer and communications leader with Moms Demand Action to fight for reasonable gun laws in Kentucky.

-Teri has a BA in English from the University of Minnesota, an MFA in nonfiction writing from San Jose State University; she is on the board of the Society of Professional Journalists - Bluegrass Region; and she is working on a memoir about the decimation of local newspapers and what that portends for small, rural communities.
+Teri has a BA in English from the University of Minnesota; she has an MFA in nonfiction writing from San Jose State University; she is on the board of the Society of Professional Journalists - Bluegrass Region; and she is working on a memoir about the decimation of local newspapers and what that portends for small, rural communities.